Embloy/Embloy-Developers/docs/core/applications/submit_application.md

 > For the employer's perspective, see the [Quicklink documentation](../quicklink/quicklink_application.md) for more details.

-> For the applicant's perspective, see this video tutorial:
+> For the applicant's perspective, see this video tutorial and the [Quicklink documentation](../quicklink/quicklink_application.md):
 >
 > _Coming soon ..._